Cúcuta Deportivo: Liquidation and disaffiliation from Dimayor

 On 29 November 2019, the Superintendency of Companies of Colombia announced the scheduling of a hearing of breaches on 20 January 2020, since the club had stopped its payments to the local authorities in 2018.
 In the hearing, postponed to 24 February by mutual agreement, the involved parties reached a payment agreement with the intervention of DIMAYOR president Jorge Enrique Vélez, however, the club continued to default.
-On 30 July 2020, the Colombian Ministry of Sports announced the suspension of Cúcuta Deportivo's sporting license (reconocimiento deportivo) on account of the club's repeated non-compliance in the payment of wages to its players.
-The suspension would be lifted once the club paid its debts, however, an appeal against the decision was lodged by the club.
+On 30 July 2020, the Colombian Ministry of Sports announced the suspension of Cúcuta Deportivo's sporting license (reconocimiento deportivo) on account of the club's failure to pay wages to its players.
+The suspension would be lifted once the club paid its debts; however, an appeal against the decision was lodged by the club.
 In September, with the return to activity of the Primera A tournament following the COVID-19 pandemic, Cúcuta moved its home games to the Estadio Centenario in Armenia.

 On 11 November 2020, the Superintendency of Companies announced the start of the process of liquidation of the club, since it had still failed to meet its commitments to its creditors.
 The decision, as well as the suspension of the club's sporting license which had been upheld by the Ministry of Sports, forced the club to forfeit its final two matches of the season against América de Cali and Atlético Nacional, as well as their Copa Colombia match against Deportes Tolima, ending the first stage of the season in last place.
 It also prompted DIMAYOR to exclude the club from the following stage of the competition.
-Eventually, on 25 November 2020 DIMAYOR's General Assembly voted to disaffiliate the club from the entity, despite the Superintendency of Companies had granted it a four-month license to continue performing its activities.
+Eventually, on 25 November 2020 DIMAYOR's General Assembly voted to disaffiliate the club from the entity, despite the Superintendency of Companies having granted it a four-month license to continue performing its activities.

 Having been disaffiliated from DIMAYOR, Cúcuta Deportivo was unable to take part in professional competitions during the 2021 season and only played some friendlies against regional amateur teams.
 On 23 February 2022 a new business reorganization agreement was reached after a meeting between the club's liquidator and creditors, which included the local authorities of Cúcuta.
 After electing a new chairman and board, Cúcuta Deportivo was eventually reinstated as a DIMAYOR member on 20 April 2022 following a meeting of the entity's General Assembly, which also decided that the team would enter the Primera B tournament in spite of being in the top tier at the time of its exclusion.
+The club returned to playing on 10 July 2022 with a defeat to Boca Juniors de Cali.

+On 2 December 2025, Cúcuta returned to the top tier after defeating Real Cundinamarca in the finals of the 2025–II season.
+After a 2–2 draw on aggregate, with Cúcuta missing two penalties in the second leg, they won the penalty shootout to reclaim their place in Colombia's top flight after a six-year absence.

 Support

-Cúcuta Deportivo stands out for the passionate dedication of its followers, a cultural phenomenon prominently expressed through its organized fan groups, especially "La Banda del Indio" and "La Gloriosa Banda Rojinegra."
-These groups have woven a complex network of passion and loyalty that transcends the purely sporting realm.